Last update: 9/7/2021

 While “green” states can return to normal hotel operations at full capacity, “yellow” states cannot exceed 75% occupancy in their hotels, and “orange” states cannot exceed 50% occupancy.
 “Red” states remain closed to tourism.

-For example, the state of Quintana Roo, which is where Cancun, Isla Mujeres, Playa del Carmen, and Cozumel are located, is a “yellow” state, so its hotels and resorts are operating at 75% capacity.
-The same applies to Los Cayos de Baja California Sur and Michoacán, where the Monarch Butterfly Sanctuary is located.
+For example, the state of Quintana Roo, which is where Cancun, Isla Mujeres, Playa del Carmen, and Cozumel are located, is an “orange” state, so its hotels and resorts are operating at 50% capacity.
+The same applies to Los Cayos de Baja California Sur.
+Michoacán, where the Monarch Butterfly Sanctuary is located, is a “green” state, so hotels are operating at full capacity there.

 Open beaches in Mexico

-If a state is “orange,” only tourists who are staying in hotels can enjoy the beaches.
-States in the “yellow” phase can open their outdoor spaces, such as parks and beaches, but only up to 60% capacity and with security measures in place.
-During this phase, individuals must stay 10 feet apart and wear masks at the entrance to the beach.
+If a state is “orange,” beaches are limited to 50% capacity.
+States in the “yellow” phase can open their outdoor spaces, such as parks and beaches, but only up to 75% capacity and with security measures in place.
 “Green” states’ beaches are open at full capacity.

 Currently, there are quite a few open beaches in Mexico.
-For example, beaches in Campeche and Chiapas, which are both “green” states, are open.
+For example, beaches in Campeche and Oaxaca, which are both “green” states, are open.

-If you travel to one of Mexico’s “green” or “yellow” states, you’ll find plenty of open beaches.
+If you travel to one of Mexico’s “green,” “yellow,” or “orange” states, you’ll find plenty of open beaches.

 Open attractions in Mexico